Shopping Cart

 Allantoin Interactions

-dosage of allantoin
+Dosage of allantoin

-Allantoin has different effects in different concentrations:
+Allantoin exhibits different effects at different concentrations:

 The optimal dosage for your skin depends on your skin type and individual needs.

-Allantoin: Occurrence and Extraction
+Allantoin: Occurrence and extraction

-horse chestnuts
+Horse chestnuts

 Horse Chestnut: Aesculus Hippocastanum Seed Extract